 In many of them you can also bring your own food and keep it in your locker or in your cabin to take it with you when you get out of the water.
-In any case, do not rule out going out in the middle of the day for lunch or a walk around; if you let reception know you will be able to access again with your bracelet at any time of the day, at least in most spas.
+In any case, don't rule out going out in the middle of the day for lunch or a walk around; if you let the front desk know, you can go back in with your bracelet at any time of the day, at least in most spas.

 When to go

-The spas in Budapest are open all year round and both in summer and winter the experience is worth it.
-In winter, you will be quite cold when you go from one pool to another, but it will be worth it in exchange for being in a warm water pool when outside the temperature drops below zero degrees.
+The spas in Budapest are open all year round and in both summer and winter the experience is worthwhile.
+In winter, you will be quite cold when you go from one pool to another, but it will be worth it in exchange for being in a hot pool when outside the temperature drops below zero degrees.

-Avoid holidays like Easter if you don't want the spas to be saturated with both tourists and locals.
+Avoid holidays such as Easter if you do not want the spas to be saturated with both tourists and locals.
 At night the magic of the pools is amazing, so try to be there when the sun goes down even if it is only for a while.

-Although all these baths are duly taken care of, the amount of people that concentrate daily inside them makes it convenient to take some precautions.
-Above all, bring your own flip-flops or rent them on site and wear them whenever you are out of the water.
-Although a water cap is not mandatory, it is advisable to wear one to avoid leaving hair in the pools.
+Although all these baths are properly cared for, the amount of people that concentrate daily inside makes it advisable to take some precautions.
+Above all, wear your own flip-flops or rent them on site and wear them whenever you are out of the water.
+Although the water cap is not mandatory, it is advisable to wear it to avoid leaving hair in the pools.

-In any of the spas that you can go to in Budapest you are going to find, above all, with great temperature changes.
-This is something very good for the circulation, but if you have any specific pathology that you think may affect you, consult your doctor or the spa staff before making use of its facilities.
-Also, make sure you stay hydrated during your visit.
+In any of the spas to which you can go in Budapest you are going to find, above all, with great changes of temperature.
+This is something very good for the circulation, but if you have some concrete pathology that you think that it can affect you, consult your doctor or the personnel of the spa before making use of its facilities.
+Also try to stay hydrated during your visit.

-There are many cities that lend themselves to visiting a spa or a spa during the trip, but in Budapest this goes beyond.
-Visiting the city's spas is a practically obligatory experience for visitors, as is visiting the Parliament or crossing any of the Danube bridges that connect the two banks of the city.
+There are many cities that lend themselves to visit a spa or a spa during the trip, but in Budapest this goes beyond.
+To go to the spas of the city is a practically obligatory experience for the visitors as it can be to visit the Parliament or to cross any of the bridges of the Danube that communicate the two banks of the city.

-While in other countries this type of facilities are used as a place of relaxation, in Central Europe they are recommended for their medicinal properties.
-This is why the health systems of countries such as Hungary promote and pay for balneotherapy in baths like these.
+While in other countries this type of facilities are used as a place of relaxation, in Central Europe they are recommended by their medicinal properties.
+It is for this reason that the sanitary systems of countries like Hungary promote and pay for balneotherapy in baths like these.

-The spas of Budapest, moreover, are not an attraction for tourists, however much it is recommended to visit them during the trip.
+The spas of Budapest, in addition, are not an attraction for tourists although it is recommended to visit them during the trip.
 The Hungarians themselves use these facilities as they did in the old days: as a medicinal therapy.
-This tradition has been in force for centuries and that is why in many of the city's baths you will find a decoration according to the time in which the baths in question were built and which is worthwhile in itself.
+This tradition has been going on for centuries and that is why in many of the baths of the city you will find a decoration according to the time in which the baths in question were built and that is worthwhile in itself.

 If you are interested in the spas of Budapest, you will also be interested in

-Visiting the city's spas is undoubtedly one of the most authentic experiences you can have during this trip.
+Visiting the spas of the city is undoubtedly one of the most authentic experiences you can live during this trip.
 If you don't have much time available, at least go to the baths one afternoon (most of them close quite late so you won't be crowded with other tourist activities) and reserve the morning for, for example, a cruise on the Danube.
-I tell you which are the best cruises here: Danube River Cruises.
+I tell you about the best cruises here: Danube River Cruises in Budapest.